-The information of added network camera can be generated into an excel file and exported to the local device for backup, including the IP address, port, password of admin, etc. And the exported file can be edited on your computer, like adding or deleting the content, and copy the setting to other devices by importing the excel file to it.
+The information of added network camera can be generated into an excel file and exported to the local device for backup, including the IP address, manage port, password of admin, etc. And the exported file can be edited on your computer, like adding or deleting the content, and copy the setting to other devices by importing the excel file to it.

-Connect a backup device, such as a USB flash drive, to your video recorder.
+Connect a backup device like USB flash drive to your video recorder.

-- 1. Go to Configuration \rightarrow Camera \rightarrow Camera. - 2.
-Click More. - 3.
-Click Export/Import to export/import configuration files to the connected backup device. - 4.
-Set the storage device and folder path.
+- 1. Go to Configuration \rightarrow Camera \rightarrow IP Camera . - 2.
+Click 📑 - 3.
+Click Export to export configuration files to the connected backup device. - 4.
+To import a configuration file, select the file from the selected backup device and click Import.
+After the importing process is completed, you must reboot the video recorder.